-But while I had anticipated a huge shift in my social life, making the move to freelance journalism and a significant lack of sleep, I never predicted that Audrey’s birth would be the catalyst that caused me to invest in the stock market for the first time.
+But while I had anticipated a huge shift in my social life and my sleep pattern, I never predicted that Audrey’s birth would be the catalyst that caused me to invest in the stock market for the first time.

 WHAT I’M DOING FOR MY DAUGHTER